• Skip to content

 8. Report Findings

-Create an easy to read audit report.
+Create an easy-to-read audit report.
 These reports should be reviewed with senior management, and an improvement plan should be developed for areas that have gaps in practice compliance.

 Using a FOCUS PDCA model can help facilitate a structured process for implementing this type of improvement.